New Economics of the Agentic Firm

 This is a supply shock in intelligence.
 And whenever supply changes sharply, scarcity moves elsewhere.

-What remains scarce inside the agentic firm is not output.
+Scarcity has moved, what remains scarce inside the agentic firm is not output.
 It is:

 available context